ILIAS-eLearning/ILIAS/Services/COPage/README-technical.md

 # COPage (ILIAS Page Editor) - Technical Documentation

+Note: Since ILIAS 7 the page editor undergoes a major revision.
+The old way to integrate will still work, however the interface to use slates or other new concepts is still not in a final state.
+If you use any of these parts breaking changes will most propable come with future versions.

 ### Using the page editor in another components

 In order to use the page component in your component you first need to extend your `modules.xml` or `service.xml`.